Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler vs. Georgetown Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's game between the Butler Bulldogs (9-2, 0-0 Big East) and Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse has a projected final score of 81-70 (based on our computer prediction) in favor of heavily favored Butler, so expect a lopsided matchup.
-The game will tip off at 6:30 PM ET on December 19.
+Tuesday's contest between the Butler Bulldogs (9-2, 0-0 Big East) and the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 81-70 and heavily favors Butler to take home the win.
+Game time is at 6:30 PM ET on December 19.

-Based on our computer prediction, Butler is projected to cover the spread (11.5) versus Georgetown.
-The two sides are expected to go over the 150.5 over/under.
+Based on our computer prediction, Butler is projected to cover the spread (11.5) against Georgetown.
+The two teams are projected to go over the 150.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!